lukamacura/womenreset/knowledge-base/Sleep Disturbances.md

 motivation_nudge: "🌸 Awareness builds calm — every observation is a gentle step toward confidence and deeper rest."

-follow_up_question: "Would you like to learn about Non-Sleep Deep Rest?"
+follow_up_question: "Would you like to learn how you should set up your room for sleep or are you curious about Non-Sleep Deep Rest?"
+follow_up_links:
+-persona: "menopause"
+topic: "Sleep Disturbances in Menopause"
+subtopic: "Solutions – Bedroom Environment"
+label: "learn about ideal bedroom environment"
+-persona: "menopause"
+topic: "Sleep Disturbances in Menopause"
+subtopic: "Solutions – Non-Sleep Deep Rest (NSDR)"
+label: "learn about NSDR"

 intent_patterns:
   - "Should I track my sleep?"